syedjoharabbas/DockerApp/README.md

 # DockerTraining
-Just a project to learn Docker Comcepts
+Just a project to learn Docker Concepts